Home buyer concession scheme (from 1 July 2019)

 If you're eligible, to claim the concession you will need to reference the concession code number on the Buyer Verification Declaration before you register the title transfer with Access Canberra.
 For transactions on or after 1 July 2024 the concession code number is HBC24.
 You do not need to give us any other documents at this time.

-If you do not claim the HBCS concession code number on the Buyer Verification Declaration before you register your transfer, you can submit a late claim using the Application for concession, exemption or correction of duty after registration of title form.
-When we receive your claim, we will issue you a notice of reassessment with the concession applied.
+If you do not claim the HBC concession code number on the Buyer Verification Declaration before you register your transfer, you can submit a late claim using the Application for concession, exemption or correction of duty after registration of title form.
+When we receive your claim, we will assess your eligibility for the concession and notify you of your liability for duty.

 If you wish to apply for a duty deferral you must do so when you lodge the Buyer Verification Declaration.
 Please note that duty deferrals cannot be applied for in retrospect, after the property transfer is registered with Land Titles, per section 75AB (2) of the Duties Act 1999.
 For transactions on or after 1 July 2024 the concession code is HB24D and should be entered on the Buyer Verification Declaration before you lodge for registration at Access Canberra.